NREL/batmods-lite/docs/_build/_sources/api/bmlite/P2D/solutions/_cc_solution/index.rst.txt

       through-current in each control volume, and the Li-ion and solid-phase lithium conservation.

-      If the verificaion returns ``False``, you can see which checks failed using ``plotflag``.
+      If the verification returns ``False``, you can see which checks failed using ``plotflag``.
 Any subplots shaded grey failed their test.
       Failures generally suggest that the solver's relative and/or absolute tolerance should be adjusted, and/or that the discretization should be